JuliaFrischling/JuliaEberlen.github.io/README.md

-# JuliaEberlen.github.io
+# Julia Eberlen

-Currently, this site's purpose is to host the Metadata files for the research project [Data sharing - impact on participation and data quality](https://osf.io/zyux4/).
+Currently, this site's main purpose is to host the Metadata files for the research project [Data sharing - impact on participation and data quality](https://osf.io/zyux4/).